chkatsaros/wsl-scripts/README.md

 ### Description

 **reboot** is a script that utilizes the <code>shutdown.exe</code> windows command in order to reboot the computer after given minutes.
-If the minutes given are less than 0 the reboot process is canceled.
+If the minutes given are less than zero the reboot process is canceled.
 If no argument is given the computer starts rebooting.

 ### How to execute